 Every delivery model in the academic arena is surveyed including online, live, distance learning, early entry, or hybrid.
-Faculty can access survey results through an email link or from the appropriate Division Chair at the term's conclusion.
+Faculty can access survey results through an email link or from the appropriate Division Chair/ Associate Dean of Academics and Assessment at the term's conclusion.
 To protect student anonymity, courses comprised of 5 or fewer students are omitted from the survey.